RITHESH89/Walking-Running-Classification/README.md

 This project focuses on classifying **human activities** — **Walking** and **Running** — using **machine learning techniques**.
 The model learns patterns from sensor or image data and predicts whether a person is walking or running.

-This type of classification is widely used in:
-- Fitness tracking apps
-- Smartwatches & wearable devices
-- Health monitoring systems
-- Activity recognition systems

 ##  Objective
 To build a machine learning model that accurately classifies **Walking** and **Running** activities based on given input features.